earlvhin/queue-system-backend/README.md

 npm run dev
 ```

-4. Server should listen in port 5000.
+4. Server should listen to port 5000.
 To check if API is working, visit:

 ```
 http://localhost:5000/api/ping